Jury out on vitamins' use against heart disease, cancer

 After reviewing six trials, researchers who compiled a summary of available evidence for the panel found there were few or no harms linked to taking vitamin E, but it also did not reduce the risk of heart disease or cancer.

-Duffy MacKay agreed that the new recommendations are a call for additional research - especially research that takes into account the nuances of nutrition.

-He is senior vice president for scientific and regulatory affairs at the Council for Responsible Nutrition, a trade association in Washington, D.C. that represents dietary supplement manufacturers and ingredient suppliers.
+The new recommendations represent a call for additional research - especially research that takes into account the nuances of nutrition, said Duffy MacKay, senior vice president for scientific and regulatory affairs at the Council for Responsible Nutrition.
+The Washington-based trade association represents dietary supplement manufacturers and ingredient suppliers.

-For example, MacKay pointed out that it's difficult to compare the effectiveness of multivitamins or nutrients in trials similar to those that evaluate traditional drugs, because all people usually get some of the vitamins or nutrients through their diet.
+For example, MacKay said, it is difficult to compare the effectiveness of multivitamins or nutrients in trials similar to those that evaluate traditional drugs, because all people usually get some of the vitamins or nutrients through their diet.

 "A significant portion of Americans are falling short in essential nutrients," MacKay told Reuters Health.
 "Most Americans will benefit from a multivitamin as an insurance policy."